 Why the Different Type

 We know from Akita history that the American Akita differs in appearance (a bit in behavior) from the Japanese type for specific reasons.
-After WWII, Japan worked diligently to develop an Akita who had a “pure” appearance.
+After WWII, Japan worked diligently to develop an Akita that had a “pure” appearance.
 Similar to the pure Japan dogs that existed before crossbreeding was done with dogs brought into their country.

 Their goal was to produce a slightly smaller dog with very specific coloring.